 In accordance with HUD CPD program regulations, the County continually monitors all CPD-funded sub-recipients and their activities.
-The County's CPD Program Monitoring Policies were developed and adopted in April 2006, through Administrative Program Notice 2006.01, to ensure compliance with 24 CFR 570.502 (CDBG), 24 CFR 576.61 (ESG), and 24 CFR Part 85.40 (a).
+The County's CPD Program Monitoring Policies were developed and most recently updated in March 2022, to ensure compliance with 24 CFR 570.502 (CDBG), 24 CFR 576.61 (ESG), and 24 CFR Part 85.40 (a).